Inflationary power spectrum from the Lanczos algorithm: wave function

 \section{wave function}

-As Ref. \cite{Grishchuk:1990bj} pointed out, the amplification from the quantum level to the classical level in inflation is a quantum squeezing process.
-Therefore, it is natural to use the two-mode squeezed state to evaluate the quantum fluctuations in inflation.
-However, in this work, we will implement a more generic function to replace this wave function.
-First and foremost, the so-called OTMSS via Ref. \cite{Li:2024kfm} is \begin{widetext}
+As noted in Ref.~\cite{Grishchuk:1990bj}, the amplification from quantum to classical scales during inflation is fundamentally a quantum squeezing process.
+It is therefore natural to employ the two-mode squeezed state to describe quantum fluctuations in this context.
+In this work, however, we adopt a more general wave function.
+Specifically, we use the OTMSS, as introduced in~\cite{Li:2024kfm}, defined as follows: \begin{widetext}

-\end{widetext} where $|n,n\rangle_{-\vec k,\vec k}$ is the Krylov basis in this work, $\eta$ is the conformal time, $r_k$ and $\phi_k$ are two squeezing parameters, $\mu_2$ and $|1-\mu_1^2|$ as defined in Eq. \eqref{mu1 and mu2}.
-Here, we will introduce more information on wave function \eqref{wave function1}, in which this wave function will describe the quantum fluctuations in inflation.
-First, this wave function could represent the dissipative effects of one dynamical system denoted by $\mu_2$, and it will nicely recover the two-mode squeezed state in the weak dissipative approximation $(\mu_2\ll 1)$, \begin{widetext}
+\end{widetext} where $|n,n\rangle_{-\vec k,\vec k}$ denotes the Arnoldi basis used in this work, $\eta$ is the conformal time, $r_k$ and $\phi_k$ are the squeezing parameters, and $\mu_2$ and $|1-\mu_1^2|$ are as defined in Eq.~\eqref{mu1 and mu2}.
+We now provide further details on the wave function given in Eq.~\eqref{wave function1}, which describes quantum fluctuations during inflation.
+This wave function incorporates dissipative effects through the parameter $\mu_2$, and reduces to the standard two-mode squeezed state in the weak dissipative limit ($\mu_2 \ll 1$), \begin{widetext}

-\end{widetext} Thus, we can see that the pure two-mode squeezed state is a wave function that corresponds to a closed system.
-In later illustrations, we will confirm this point.
-Secondly, the derivation of the OTMSS \eqref{wave function1} only relies on the second kind of Meixner polynomial \cite{Hetyei_2009},
+\end{widetext} It follows that the pure two-mode squeezed state corresponds to a wave function describing a closed quantum system, a point we will reaffirm in subsequent discussions.
+Secondly, the OTMSS given in Eq.~\eqref{wave function1} is constructed based on the second kind of Meixner polynomial, \cite{Hetyei_2009},